limmyzh/Bulk-add-watermark-to-image/README.md

 Script for bulk adding of watermark logo to images.

 ### Guidelines
-The "watermark logo" image file is stored in the root folder and is named "water.png" and has to be a .png file.
+1. The "watermark logo" image file is stored in the root folder and is named "water.png".
+2. The watermark image and needs to be a .png file.
-To replace with another image, ensure that the file is named "water.png" or change the value for the "watermarkFile" variable in the code.
+3. To replace with another image, ensure that the file is named "water.png" or change the value for the "watermarkFile" variable in the code.

-Images in the input file need to be .jpg files.
+4. Images in the input file need to be .jpg files.
 Images that are not .jpg will simply not be processed.
-Images that have completed the process will be saved as .png files.
+5. Images that have completed the process will be saved as .png files.

 #### Limitations
 Existing image should have a <strong>white background</strong>, as a white border will be added to each image when pasting the watermark.